 A cold, crisp wine like Sauvignon Blanc or Pinot Grigio pairs nicely.
 Ice water with some lemon is a good choice too.

-So the next time you want a special dinner for family or friends, make some shrimp and sausage stew.
+So the next time you want a special dinner for family or friends, make some shrimp and Italian sausage stew.
 You will think that you’re in a high buck restaurant…but you made it yourself.